aerospike/aerospike-client-c/README.md

   **or**
 - `target/{target}/lib/libaerospike.dylib` – dynamic shared library (for MacOS)

+Build alias:

+If always building with the same asynchronous framework, creating an alias is recommended.

+	$ alias make="make EVENT_LIB=libev"

 Static linking with the `.a` prevents you from having to install the libraries on your target platform.
 Dynamic linking with the `.so` avoids a client rebuild if you upgrade the client.
 Choose the option that is right for you.